 Food and Grocery Costs: Eating at Home and Dining Out

 Once you’ve pinned down your home bills, food will be the next big monthly line item to plan.
-Expect groceries to run about $366/month for a single adult (≈$4,391/year); staples like milk cost roughly $3.43–$4.72 a gallon and a dozen eggs about $3.61.
+Expect groceries to run about $400/month for a single adult.
+Staples like milk cost roughly $3.71 a gallon.
+A dozen eggs is about $5.67.

-If you’re feeding a family, shopping lower-cost outlets and buying bulk can keep a family of four’s annual grocery bill near $12,905, so store choice meaningfully lowers per-person food costs.
+If you’re feeding a family, shopping lower-cost outlets and buying bulk can keep a family of four’s annual grocery bill reasonable.
+Store choice meaningfully lowers per-person food costs.

-Eating out in Spokane stays reasonable: an inexpensive meal averages $15, while a three-course mid-range dinner for two is about $85.
-The local scene includes pho, Thai, and fried chicken among affordable restaurants, giving you diverse options for dining without blowing your monthly budget.
+Eating out in Spokane stays reasonable.
+An inexpensive meal averages $20.
+A three-course mid-range dinner for two is about $75.
+The local scene includes pho, Thai, and fried chicken among affordable restaurants.
+You get diverse options for dining without blowing your monthly budget.

-For tight budgets, prioritize grocery planning, use discount stores, and treat dining out as occasional flexibility in your overall food costs.
+For tight budgets, prioritize grocery planning.
+Use discount stores.
+Treat dining out as occasional flexibility in your overall food costs.
 Regular preventative measures can also help manage expenses by keeping kitchen appliances functioning well.

 Transportation: Gas, Public Transit, and Commuting Costs

-Expect to spend about $775 a month on transportation as a single adult in Spokane (around $9,307/year), with families averaging roughly $1,301/month.
-Gas runs near $3.92–$4.37 per gallon, so fuel and parking can quickly push driving costs higher, while Spokane Transit’s 43 routes and 31-day pass offer a lower-cost alternative for frequent riders.
+Expect to spend about $775 a month on transportation as a single adult in Spokane.
+Families average roughly $1,301/month.
+Gas has recently run near $4.16–$4.45 per gallon in Spokane.
+Fuel and parking can quickly push driving costs higher.
+Spokane Transit’s 43 routes and 31-day pass offer a lower-cost alternative for frequent riders.
 Compare your commute time and monthly pass vs. estimated fuel, parking, and maintenance to decide whether transit or driving is cheaper for your route.
 Additionally, understanding replacement costs for vehicle components like the air conditioning blowing hose can help budget for unexpected repairs.

 Gasoline Prices and Impact

-Gasoline in Spokane currently runs about $3.92–$4.37 per gallon, above the national average (~$3.65), so you’ll pay more at the pump and see that reflected in weekly fueling budgets.
-That gap raises your transportation fuel cost: an average single adult faces roughly $9,307 annually, while a family of four averages about $15,612.
+Gasoline in Spokane has recently run about $4.16–$4.45 per gallon.
+That is above the national average.
+You’ll pay more at the pump.
+See that reflected in weekly fueling budgets.
+That gap raises your transportation fuel cost.
+An average single adult faces roughly $9,307 annually.
+A family of four averages about $15,612.
 To manage commuting costs, prioritize strategies that cut miles and share expenses.

 - Calculate monthly budget impact: multiply your mpg and weekly miles by local gasoline prices to set realistic fuel line items.